 Surely if you have arrived here you are facing this problem and looking for a solution.
 Well, you have come to the right place.
 In the article below we will show you how you can achieve this.

-SqlBak’s dashboard has been upgraded to be more user intuitive interface, in order to provide the most essential information in just a quick glance as well as making modifications to the job.
+SqlBak’s dashboard has been upgraded to be a more user-intuitive interface, in order to provide the most essential information in just a quick glance as well as make modifications to the job.

 It’s still very easy to create backups, to schedule them, to set custom backup destinations, and of course, all of the other features you will need to make sure your backup process is up to the highest standard.
 Let’s have a look!